trustmaster/goflow/README.md

 ### _Status of this branch_

-_Warning: you are currently on v1 branch of GoFlow. v1 is a revisit and refactoring of the original GoFlow code which remained almost unchanged for 7 years._
+_Warning: you are currently on v1 branch of GoFlow. v1 is a revisit and refactoring of the original GoFlow code which remained almost unchanged for 7 years.
+This branch is deep *in progress*, no stability guaranteed.
+API also may change._

 - _[More information on v1](https://github.com/trustmaster/goflow/issues/49)_
 - _[Take me back to v0](https://github.com/trustmaster/goflow/tree/v0)_